 - New users will be prompted to establish a username and password.
-This information should be shareable to any user involved with your grant process.
-Each organization should have one username and password.
+Multiple individual user profiles may be associated with a single organization.